Gary Balough: Racing career

 Throughout the 1970s, Balough expanded his racing across the entire East Coast.
 He moved from Late Models in the Southeast to Dirt Modifieds in the Northeast.
 Between 1976 and 1978, Gary won the prestigious Syracuse 200 for modifieds.
 Balough led one lap in his NASCAR Cup career, at the 1981 Talladega 500 where he came from 41st to first, only to suffer from an overheating engine and resulting DNF.
 In addition to his many short-track wins, Balough also won the 1981 Miller High Life 300 NASCAR Late Model Sportsman race at Charlotte Motor Speedway.
 Balough beat Dale Earnhardt and Jody Ridley to win the race.
 Bob Rahilly of RahMoc Racing owned and built the cars and engines for both of these races.

-He started an average of 21st place and finished an average of 25th while bringing home a career total of $90,900 ($ when adjusted for inflation).
+Balough started an average of 21st place and finished an average of 25th while bringing home a career total of $90,900 ($ when adjusted for inflation).